 Investigating the team should be an important part of every fundamental analysis.
-As unfortunate as it is, the cryptocurrency space has attracted a lot of dishonest people who are willing to lie in public just to convince investors who don’t know any better that their project is worth supporting.
-In fact, many cryptocurrency projects are straight up money grabs from people who have no relevant experience.
+As unfortunate as it is, the cryptocurrency space has attracted a lot of dishonest people who are willing to lie in public just to convince novice investors that their project is worth supporting.
+In fact, many cryptocurrency projects are straight-up money grabs from people who have no relevant experience.

-There have been a more than a few projects that tried to make themselves seem more reputable by hiding the identities of their founders and developers for security reasons.
-Never accept cheap excuses like that because that would be almost the same as sending money over to spammers claiming they are Nigerian princess and princesses.
+There have been more than a few projects that have tried to make themselves seem more reputable by hiding the identities of their founders and developers for security reasons.
+Never accept cheap and suspicious excuses like that.

-We recommend you always spend at least some time reading interviews and watching conferences with the founders before you invest your hard-earned money in a cryptocurrency.
+We recommend you always spend a bit of time reading interviews and watching conferences with the founders before you invest your hard-earned money in a cryptocurrency.
 If you live in a major city, you might even be able to meet some of them in person and ask them questions directly.

 When it comes to blockchain projects, there’s a lot that can go wrong.
 You should always start by finding out where the project is sitting legally.
 We understand that not everyone is an expert on international copyright treaties and privacy laws, but that’s where cryptocurrency forums and discussion groups come in.

 Next is scaling.
 Even Bitcoin, the oldest and largest cryptocurrency in the world has had serious scaling issues (its inability to work effectively on a larger scale), despite its resources and manpower.
 Ethereum is another large cryptocurrency whose very existence has been threatened by scaling issues.

 Some cryptocurrency projects have no idea where they’re going.
-They launch with ambition to change the world but don’t even get to releasing a working product.
+They launch with the ambition to change the world but don’t even end up releasing a working product.
 You can always tell that a project won’t get anywhere if it has a vague or nonexistent roadmap, or a less than solid white paper.

 A good roadmap is both detailed and far-reaching.
-It should clearly state when and what has been and will be done.
+It should clearly state when and what has been done, and what will be done.
 The more details a roadmap provides, the better.
-Just make sure to really think for a moment about the entire plan.
-You want to see a working product being released somewhere down the road.
-You definitely don’t want to see marketing being the focal point of the team’s attention for the next year or so.
+Just make sure to really evaluate the entire plan.
+You want to see a working product being released somewhere down the road and you definitely don’t want to see marketing being the focal point of the team’s attention for the next year or so.

 First proposed in 2013 by cryptocurrency researcher and programmer Vitalik Buterin, Ethereum is now one of the largest blockchain projects in the world.
-Since its early days, Ethereum has had a dedicated following of supporters, who swear by its fundamentals and believe that the project has the potential to change the world.
+Since its inception, Ethereum has had a dedicated following of supporters who swear by its fundamentals and believe that the project has the potential to change the world.
 Let’s use Ethereum as a an example to show you fundamental analysis in action.

-As of January 2019, Ethereum has a market capitalization of $12,710,259,151, according to CoinMarketCap.
-This makes it the third largest cryptocurrency in the world, after Bitcoin and XRP.
+As of January 2019, Ethereum has a market capitalisation of $12,710,259,151, according to CoinMarketCap.
+This made it the third-largest cryptocurrency in the world, after Bitcoin and XRP.

 “In order to ensure the economic sustainability of the platform under the widest possible variety of circumstances, and in light of the fact that issuing new coins to proof of work miners is no longer an effective way of promoting an egalitarian coin distribution or any other significant policy goal, I propose that we agree on a hard cap for the total quantity of [120 million] ETH,” said Vitalik Buterin.

-At the time of writing this article, the trade volume (24h) of Ethereum is $2,489,401,721.
-The largest chunk of this volume comes from DOBI Exchange, which is an international platform for trading Bitcoin, Litecoin, Ethereum, and other digital assets.
+At the time of writing this article (JANUARY 21, 2019), the trade volume (24h) of Ethereum was $2,489,401,721.
+The largest chunk of this volume comes from DOBI Exchange, which is an international platform for trading Bitcoin, Litecoin, Ethereum and other digital assets.
 CoinMarketCap lists over 400 cryptocurrency exchanges where Ethereum is traded, which is to be expected from the third most popular cryptocurrency in the world (at the time – it’s now second!).

-“Ethereum is a decentralized platform that runs smart contracts: applications that run exactly as programmed without any possibility of downtime, censorship, fraud, or third-party interference,” explains Ethereum on its website.
-“These apps run on a custom built blockchain, an enormously powerful shared global infrastructure that can move value around and represent the ownership of property.”
+“Ethereum is a decentralized platform that runs smart contracts: applications that run exactly as programmed without any possibility of downtime, censorship, fraud, or third-party interference,” explains Ethereum’s website.
+“These apps run on a custom-built blockchain, an enormously powerful shared global infrastructure that can move value around and represent the ownership of property”.